microsoft/msgraph-edu-sample/README.md

 ### Microsoft Teams

 Teams integrations is another cool aspect of this project.
-For example, let’s examine the contents of the `teams-helper.js` under the services folder.
+For example, let’s examine the contents of the `providers-helper.ts` under the services folder.
 The below code snippet is fundamental to this app’s authorization flow.

 ```
-  handleProviders(){
+    public static initGlobalProvider(){

-        const clientId = process.env.CLIENT_ID;
+        const clientId = ConfigHelper.CLIENT_ID;
+        if (!clientId) {
+            throw new Error('Missing clientId value in env');
+        }

         if (TeamsProvider.isAvailable) {

-            TeamsProvider.microsoftTeamsLib = teams;
+            TeamsProvider.microsoftTeamsLib = microsoftTeams;

             Providers.globalProvider = new TeamsProvider({
                 clientId: clientId,
-                authPopupUrl: "teams-auth-view.html",
+                authPopupUrl: 'index.html', // TODO: fix this
                 scopes: this._scopes
             });

         } else {

             Providers.globalProvider = new MsalProvider({
                 clientId: clientId,
                 scopes: this._scopes